-In May 2009, SNC-Lavalin announced that Groupe Immobilier Ovation, its wholly-owned subsidiary, had entered into a 29-year agreement with the Government of Quebec (the "Client") to design, build, operate, maintain and finance a new concert hall for the Montreal Symphony Orchestra, to be located in downtown Montreal, Canada.
+In May 2009, SNC-Lavalin announced that Groupe Immobilier Ovation, its wholly-owned subsidiary, had entered into a 29-year agreement with the Government of Quebec to design, build, operate, maintain and finance a new acoustic concert hall, located in downtown Montréal, Canada.

-On July 2nd, 2009, Astoria Project Partners II LLC and its subsidiary (collectively called "Astoria II") obtained project financing from a number of financial institutions, which is non-recourse to SNC-Lavalin, at which time SNC-Lavalin committed to invest approximately US\$70 million (approximately CA\$74 million at December 31st, 2009) for its equity interest in this ICI accounted for by the equity method.
+On July 2nd, 2009, Astoria Project Partners II LLC and its subsidiary (collectively called "Astoria II") obtained project financing from a number of financial institutions, which is non-recourse to SNC-Lavalin, at which time SNC-Lavalin committed to invest approximately US\$70 million (approximately CA\$74 million at December 31st, 2009) for its equity interest in this ICI.
 SNC-Lavalin provides engineering, procurement and construction management services to the facility, which is expected to be completed in 2011.